 To provide individualised care, the Secondary School is structured into year levels, each with a dedicated Year Level Convenor.
 Our Pastoral Care program aims to support and help develop individual students to their full potential.
-The program is implemented by the Year Level Convenors and supported by special activities, for example, invited guest speakers.
-The one hour Health and Homeroom is held once per fortnight in years 7-12.
-This is the time for the convenors to implement programs that focus on well-being issues and it is also a chance for the convenors to spend time with the girls in order to develop close relationships that enable discussion and reflection.
+The program is implemented by the Year Level Convenors and supported by the Head of Student Wellbeing.

+The convenors facilitate a one hour Health and Homeroom session once per fortnight in years 7-12.

+During this time, convenors implement programs that focus on well-being issues and it is also a chance for the convenors to spend time with the girls in order to develop close relationships that enable discussion and reflection.